 Yes, I am obsessed with Stranger Things.
 I even had a dream about Hopper during the second season that my family still teases me mercilessly about.
 What can I say, I have a teeny crush.

 So when I saw this eyeshadow palette reviewed on Youtuber Nadi’s channel (PopLuxe), I ordered it during the video.
 I have to say, I ended up being really impressed with these shadows.
 My only one “complaint” (and it’s not even really a complaint) is that some of these shadows are so bold that I am unsure how to wear them.

 I have done several eye looks using these and loved how they turned out.
-I even used that very green “Hawkins” shade together with the “Eggo” sparkle yellow and it turned out really nice.
-I do have to mix an eye look with other palettes, though since most of these are shimmers.
+Even that very green “Hawkins” shade together with the “Eggo” sparkle yellow turned out really nice.
+I do have to mix an eye look with other palettes, though, since most of these are shimmers.